d-e-s-o/nitrocli/nitrocli/README.md

   - clear: Delete an OTP slot.
 - pin: Manage the Nitrokey's PINs.
   - clear: Remove the user and admin PIN from gpg-agent's cache.
+  - unblock: Unblock and reset the user PIN.

 ### *Note:*
 ----------------------------------------------------------------------